3antozz/Mini-Message-Board/README.md

-Simple exercise web app using ExpressJS and EJS!
+Simple exercise web app using ExpressJS and EJS and a Database!
 Live Link: https://mini-message-board-3antozz.up.railway.app